 We recommend that you do yourself a favor and at least give us a call first.
 If you’re really into doing a project yourself, we can probably even give you some ideas to help.

 - One option we often describe is checking out your local library.
 Most local libraries (city libraries, county libraries, community college libraries, university libraries) have microfilm scanning units, and if you call ahead and ask if you can use them you’ll be good to go.
-Ask a librarian for help and you can your microfilm when you have the time!
+Ask a librarian for help and you can scan your microfilm when you have the time!

 - It’s probably free or very cheap.
 The only downside is you have to do it yourself.